LincWorld/dtu-pipeline/README.md

     To fetch data from linc to the MySQL database.

-## The following environment variables can be configured through a .env file.
+## The following environment variables can be configured through an .env file.

     The password for mysql root user.
 Used by the mysql container.
     MYSQL_ROOT_PASSWORD